intunist/nnsvs-english-support/README.md

 ___
 Version v0.2.1 of the hed adds support for adding suffixes to your dataset.
 The suffixes are OPTIONAL and for a small dataset you _should not_ use them.
 For normal usage suffixes can be ignored.
+Suffixes are primarily intended to isolate phonemes that may not meet the "goal" of your dataset.
+Such as isolating belting notes in a dataset that is intended to be generally soft, or falsetto notes in a dataset that is meant to be powerful, etc.
 | Suffix | purpose                                 |
 | ------ | --------------------------------------- |
 | \_ol   | Out of language (consonants + vowels)   |